 In example 3 the Insurgents are strong compared to the Government but Uncommitted Constituency is high, so they have to combat indifference in the general population.

-In examples 4 to 6 the Insurgents gain a victory.
+In example 4 the Insurgents gain a victory.
 They have larger Constituency than the Uncommitted and more than twice that of the Government.

-The impact of the Military-Political Climate on Table
+The impact of the Military-Political Climate on the wargaming table

 Military Activity for a faction should impact the number and quality of friendly forces, both: